-At the forefront of this market is Virtual Power Systems, the company that is working with SAP's multi-cloud computing team and the SAP Co-Innovation Lab (COIL) in Silicon Valley to prove the power of software-defined power for data centres and effectively validate the use of VPS' Intelligent Control of Energy® (ICE) platform for optimising power delivery.
+At the forefront of this market is Virtual Power Systems, the company that is working with SAP's multi-cloud computing team and the SAP Co-Innovation Lab (COIL) in Silicon Valley to prove the power of software-defined power for data centers and effectively validate the use of VPS' Intelligent Control of Energy® (ICE) platform for optimising power delivery.

-VPS CEO Steve Houck says SAP will use VPS ICE to test the ability to track, monitor and manage power usage within the data centre while automatically reallocating power distribution based on capacity and availability demands.
+VPS CEO Steve Houck says SAP will use VPS ICE to test the ability to track, monitor and manage power usage within the data center while automatically reallocating power distribution based on capacity and availability demands.

-According to VPS, more often than not power and cooling costs exceed the IT equipment that they actually support, which then puts pressure on data centre and cloud operators to find ways to drive energy efficiencies without compromising system availability or reliability.
+According to VPS, more often than not power and cooling costs exceed the IT equipment that they actually support, which then puts pressure on data center and cloud operators to find ways to drive energy efficiencies without compromising system availability or reliability.

 SAP COIL provide infrastructure and space for SAP, its partners and customers to co-innovate new solutions to the current challenges organisations are facing in the digital economy.
-VPS' new ICE technology will monitor data-driven workloads and offer real-time visibility into the exact amount of energy used by specific data centre systems and applications.
+VPS' new ICE technology will monitor data-driven workloads and offer real-time visibility into the exact amount of energy used by specific data center systems and applications.

 As a member of VPS' partner ecosystem, Schneider Electric will support the deployment of VPS' ICE technology.